Zelda64Recomp/Zelda64Recomp/BUILDING.md

 RuntimeError: 'jr' instruction does not have an 'jump label' field
 ```

 To fix this you will have to modify the problematic file `tools/disasm/disasm.py` at line 1115.
-This issue is due to a bug in this specific commit of the decomp project and will be resolved once we update the project to a more recent commit.
+This issue is due to a bug in this specific commit of the decomp project and will be resolved once Zelda64Recomp is updated to a more recent commit.
 To fix it, replace the line:
 ```diff
 - elif insn.isJump():
 + elif insn.isJumpWithAddress():